AlexMSatalia/OpenSolver/README.md

 OpenSolver is being developed by Andrew Mason in the Department of Engineering Science at the University of Auckland.

+OpenSolver is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+License copyright years may be listed using range notation (e.g. 2011-2016) indicating that every year in the range, inclusive, is a copyrightable year that would otherwise be listed individually.

 OpenSolver uses the open source COIN-OR CBC optimization engine.
 CBC is released as open source code under the Eclipse Public License (EPL).
 It is available from the COIN-OR initiative.
 The CBC code has been written by primarily by John J. Forrest, and is maintained by Ted Ralphs.

 The COIN-OR COUENNE and BONMIN solvers are also included.
 These are also released under the Eclipse Public License (EPL).